BIODIVERSITY

 Transformative system change

-Safeguarding the health and resilience of Europe’s nature requires fundamental changes to the way we produce and consume food, manage water, use forests, and build cities.
-To this end, nature protection needs to be properly integrated across EU policies and budgets.
-These efforts need to be coupled with better implementation and enforcement of nature and environmental laws and require a coordinated approach to tackle the drivers of the triple biodiversity, pollution and climate crisis.
+Ensuring the health and resilience of Europe’s nature, and consequently the health and resilience of our societies, requires fundamental changes in the way we produce and consume food, manage water, use forests, build cities and plan rural areas.
+To this end, nature protection and restoration must be properly integrated into EU policies and budgets, and a dedicated nature fund must be established.
+These efforts need to be coupled with better implementation and enforcement of nature and environmental legislation and require a coordinated approach to tackle the drivers of the triple crisis of biodiversity, pollution and climate change.

 Cover photo credit: Wild Wonders of Europe – Mark Hamblin